 Specific work responsibilities will vary from one RN to the next.
 An RN’s duties and title are often determined by their work setting or patient population served.
 RNs can specialize in one or more areas of patient care.
 There generally are four ways to specialize.
 RNs may work a particular setting or type of treatment, such as perioperative nurses, who work in operating rooms and assist surgeons.
 RNs may specialize in specific health conditions, as do diabetes management nurses, who assist patients to manage diabetes.
 Other RNs specialize in working with one or more organs or body system types, such as dermatology nurses, who work with patients who have skin disorders.
 RNs may also specialize with a well-defined population, such as geriatric nurses, who work with the elderly.
 Some RNs may combine specialties.
 For example, pediatric oncology nurses deal with children and adolescents who have cancer.
 The opportunities for specialization in registered nursing are extensive and are often determined on the job.

-For more information on the nursing work environment, training, and employment, please use the following link: Bureau of Labor Statistics-Registered Nurses
+For more information on the nursing work environment, training and employment, please view Bureau of Labor Statistics-Registered Nurses